 For nearly 3,000 years Lamanai's residents carried on a lifestyle that passed from one generation to the next, until the Spanish missionaries arrived.
 You can still see the ruins of the missionaries' church near the village of Indian Church.
 The same village also has an abandoned 19th-century sugar mill.
 With its immense drive wheel and steam engine—on which you can still read the name of the manufacturer, Leeds Foundry of New Orleans—swathed in strangler vines and creepers, it's a haunting sight.
 In all, 50 to 60 Mayan structures are spread over this 950-acre archaeological reserve.
 The most impressive is the largest Pre-Classic structure in Belize—a

 massive, stepped temple built into the hillside overlooking the New River Lagoon.
-Many structures at Lamanai have only been superficially excavated.
-Trees and vines grow from the tops of temples, and the sides of one pyramid are covered with vegetation.
+Many structures at Lamanai have been partially excavated.
+Trees and vines grow from the tops of some temples, and the sides of one pyramid are covered with vegetation.
 On the grounds you'll find a visitor center with educational displays on the site, and pottery, carvings, and small statues, some dating back 2,500 years.
 Local villagers from the Indian Church Village Artisans Center set up small stands on the grounds to sell handmade carvings, jewelry, and other crafts, along with T-shirts and snacks.
 Many visitors enjoy Lamanai not only for the stunning setting on the New River Lagoon, but also for the boat ride up the New River, where you are likely to see many birds, along with howler monkeys and crocodiles.
+Lamanai is a popular destination for cruise ship excursions; some days there can be large number of day visitors from cruise ships.